Evangelion: 1.0 You Are (Not) Alone: Writing

+During the writing process, staff introduced more changes.
+For example, the Angels are not named; Masayuki stated that their names were excluded from the script because they simply were not used by the staff, which had a hard time remembering them.
 To Tsurumaki, Evangelion: 1.0 was a story of growth, so he painted in the storyboard a clear picture of Shinji's evolution, adding a happy ending to the story.
 However, Anno changed the plot again, adding nuance because he thought Tsurumaki's idea went too far.
 In its first half, Neon Genesis Evangelion maintained a normal mecha story setting and then became mature and serious in the second half; to balance this, Anno added an adult and serious tone by introducing mature conversations between Ritsuko and Misato during all parts of the tetralogy.
-According to Tsurumaki, however, Shinji's character was not changed much compared to the classic series.
-He described the Rebuild as a kind of "virtual war", a type of game in which hypothetical scenarios are imagined from historical facts.
 The scene in which Shinji escapes and gets on a train, introduced in the fourth episode of the series, was initially cut from the script; however, Tsurumaki pushed to introduce it again to better represent Tokyo-3.
 Instead of the sequence in which Shinji meets his friend Kensuke Aida in the middle of the fields, also present in the fourth episode, a sequence in which Shinji wanders on a deserted highway at night was inserted, conceived by Kyoda.